defined perimeter

 Suppose we roll back the clock.
 VLANs were never used for segmentation.
 Their sole purpose was to divide broadcast domains and improve network performance.
 The segmentation piece came much later on.
 Access control policies were carried out on a port-by-port and VLAN-by-VLAN basis.
 This would involve the association of a VLAN with an IP subnet to enforce subnet control, regardless of who the users were.

 Also, TCP/IP was designed in a “safer” world based on an implicit trust mode of operation.
 It has a “connect first and then authenticate second” approach.
 This implicit trust model can open you up to several compromises.
-Zero Trust and Zero Trust SDP change this model to “authenticate first and then connect”.
+Zero Trust and Zero Trust SDP change this model to “authenticate first and then connect.”

 It is based on the individual user instead of the more traditional IP addresses and devices.
 In addition, firewall rules are binary and static.
-They simply state should this IP block have access to this network (Y/N).
+They state that this IP block should have access to this network (Y/N).
 That’s not enough, as today’s environment has become diverse and distributed.

 Let us face it.
 Traditional constructs have not kept pace or evolved with today’s security challenges.
 The perimeter is gone, so we must keep all services ghosted until efficient contextual policies are granted.